Imaclean74/grafeo/docs/tutorials/examples/vector-search.md

 # Vector Search

-Store document embeddings, perform similarity search with filters, and visualize the embedding space in 3D.
+Store document embeddings, perform similarity search with filters and visualize the embedding space in 3D.

 !!! tip "Run it locally"